Alvin Gentry

-Alvin Harris Gentry (born November 5, 1954) is an American professional basketball executive for the Sacramento Kings of the National Basketball Association (NBA).
-A former college basketball player, Gentry has led six different NBA teams.
+Alvin Harris Gentry (born November 5, 1954) is an American professional basketball executive who is the vice president of basketball engagement for the Sacramento Kings of the National Basketball Association (NBA).
+A former basketball player and coach, Gentry has served as the head coach of six NBA teams.
 He served as an interim head coach for the Miami Heat at the end of the 1994–95 season, and later coached the Detroit Pistons, Los Angeles Clippers, Phoenix Suns, New Orleans Pelicans and Kings.
-He currently serves as the vice president of basketball engagement for the Kings.

 Early and personal life

 Gentry was born in Shelby, North Carolina, where he grew up and attended Shelby High School.
 His first cousin is former NC State and NBA star David Thompson.

 Gentry played college basketball at Appalachian State University, where he was a point guard under Press Maravich and Bobby Cremins.
 In 1978 he spent one year as a graduate assistant at the University of Colorado.
 After one year working in private business, he returned to the bench when he received his first full-time collegiate assistant coaching job at Baylor University under Jim Haller in 1980.
-After one year at Baylor, Gentry returned to the University of Colorado as an assistant coach from 1981–1986 under Tom Apke.
-From 1986–1989, Gentry served as an assistant at the University of Kansas under Larry Brown, where they won the 1988 NCAA National Championship.
+After one year at Baylor, Gentry returned to the University of Colorado as an assistant coach from 1981 to 1986 under Tom Apke.
+From 1986 to 1989, Gentry served as an assistant at the University of Kansas under Larry Brown, where they won the 1988 NCAA National Championship.

 Gentry has been married twice and is the father of two sons and one daughter.